 In this report I have attempted to describe how the best possible - but also most expensive - analogue 3D presentation could be achieved in cinemas using 70mm film and how it is still used today with IMAX.

 Most newer IMAX films are now using the IMAX digital sound DDP designed by Sonics.
 DDP is short for Digital Disc Playback.
 The system is a digital sound source specifically made for IMAX.
 Sonics uses compact disc technology to create the highest quality sound delivery possible today.
 Wide frequency response, dynamic range and the accurate perception of time are the attributes of DDP.
 A frequency response of 20 – 20.000 Hz is maintained over the entire audio spectrum of ten octaves.
 Six octaves is found in conventional cinemas.

 Imax theatres require a sound system able to produce believable effects and operate reliably at unusually high power levels.
 The Imax sound system by Sonics provides extremely high sound quality that does full justice to the unique film presentation.
 A Sonics sound system operates in an environment which is quite different acoustically from most other theatres.
 The Imax film program depends on the optimum performance of the combined projector and sound system to achieve maximum audience impact.

 In 1988, Imax acquired Sonics Associates Inc. as an affiliate.
 Alabama based Sonics is a world leader in sound system design and offers customers the benefits of more than 26 years of research and hands-on experience in the IMAX theatre network.

-After many years of work with Sonics sound system, there has never been one complaint about the sound system, except maybe that it is too loud.
 I have listened to the system many times with hi-fi enthusiasts, and they always say it is the best cinema system they have heard.
 Because of the enormous power you can always hear all details.